wellspringcp/wellspring/15-torts-and-coordination/15-05-tenancy-health-and-safety.md

 The burden of proof lies with the plaintiff to prove that harm does in fact occur, and that there exists at least one good faith method of ameliorating the hazard, as judged by the jury.
 The plaintiff must also source pricing commitments for the supply and implementation of the method of amelioration.
 In sourcing these pricing commitments, the plaintiff also implicitly agrees to any changes in the rental agreement necessary to effectuate the method, including changes in rent price.

 Good faith here refers to the following properties of the methods proposed by the plaintiff:
-- That such a method of ameliorating the harm exists.
+- That such a method of ameliorating the harm exists and that it actually ameliorates the harm complained of.
 - That such a method can be deployed without itself imposing a Non-Ameliorable Harmful Activity (`NAHA`) as defined elsewhere in this constitution.

 ### Liability: